Supervision: key to swimming pool safety

 - Maintain, repair or replace the safety latch if it isn’t working properly.

-- Clear the area by removing any items like pot plants and chairs, which children could use to climb the pool fence.
+- Clear the area of any items that children could use to climb the pool fence – for example, pot plants, boxes, chairs and so on.

 How to keep your child safe around swimming pools